eladkarako/exiftool-source/README.md

     -wm *MODE* (-writeMode)
          Set mode for writing/creating tags. *MODE* is a string of one or more characters from the list below.
-Write mode is "wcg" unless otherwise specified.
+The default write mode is "wcg".

              w - Write existing tags
              c - Create new tags